-Furthermore, the model predicts “the economy of scale”, encompassing probe data valuation.
+Furthermore, the model predicts “economies of scale”, encompassing probe data valuation.
 A higher recording frequency ($\because$ Equation \ref{eq:hokeg}) and homogeneity make the traffic volume estimation more precise and accurate, respectively.
-As a result, probe location data with a high recording frequency and homogeneity are more valuable for traffic volume estimation.
+As a result, probe location data with high recording frequency and homogeneity are more valuable for traffic volume estimation.
 Thus, agencies could perform cost-benefit analyses based on the specific goals they want to achieve.

 Another economy of scale arises from the synergistic effect of acquiring traffic counts at fixed locations.
 Probe traffic volumes can be used to estimate traffic volumes at many locations.
-This fact does not smear the importance of fixed-location traffic counts, because it is impossible to calibrate the values against traffic volumes without ground truths.
-A higher density of reliable traffic count data from conventional devices can enhance the proposed method by providing additional calibration points.
-Therefore, governments investing in continuous traffic monitoring infrastructures can expect an even larger return on investment (ROI) than expected.
+This fact does not diminish the importance of fixed-location traffic counts, because it is impossible to calibrate the values against traffic volumes without ground truths.
+A higher density of reliable traffic count data from conventional devices can enhance the proposed method by providing additional calibration data.
+Therefore, governments investing in continuous traffic monitoring infrastructure can expect an even larger return on investment (ROI) than they expect.

-As reported by \cite{TURNER-2021}, the evaluation of big data quality and valuation has been of concern among transportation professionals, as machine learning models can quickly become black boxes for data users, including decision-makers.
-In addition to the data availability enhancement, the distribution of $\hat{m}$ can be used to calculate the valuation of probe point data.
-From Equation \ref{eq:hokeg}, it, for example, may be reasonable to formulate the value of point probe data somewhat inversely proportional to the data recording interval $t$.